crypt01trucker/Soc-Automation-Lab/README.md

     sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt
     ```

-#### 4. Set Up Active Response in Wazuh
+#### 4. Set Up Active Response in Wazuh manager
 1. **Configure Active Response**:
-    - Modify the active-response section in `/var/ossec/etc/ossec.conf`:
+    - Modify the active-response in the Wazuh configuration file.
+There should be a sample when you scroll all the way down.
     ```xml
     <active-response>
       <command>firewall-drop</command>